What the Bible Says About Forgiving Debt

-In the last article in this series, we talked about the problem with personal debt and the way that it can seriously threaten relationships.
-My pitch was based on a simple principle: Debt creates an uneven dynamic between two people, making one person a slave and the other person their master.
+Personal debt can seriously threaten relationships.
+Debt creates an uneven relationship between two people, making one person a slave and the other person their master.
 God didn’t intend for us to live in that kind of unbalance with people, and the friction caused by such arrangements can actually damage relationships.
 If you really value your relationship with someone, forgiving their debt will help you preserve the core friendship that matters most.

-Today, we’re going to tackle this same topic from another angle.
-Forgiving someone’s debt isn’t just a strategic relationship decision — it’s also the strong teaching of scripture.
-Study the Bible for long and you’ll find all sorts of reasons to forgive someone’s debts (both financial and otherwise).
-For today’s purposes, we’re going to examine just three.
+But forgiving someone’s debt isn’t just a strategic relationship decision — it’s also the strong teaching of scripture.
+Study what the Bible says about forgiving debt, and you’ll find that it has a multitude of benefits.
+Today, we’re going to examine three.

 1) Forgiveness increases love.